IAA-ULB/MOCCa/docs/user-guide/wffile.md

  The last factor two in these quantities is an isospin index: first are neutrons, then protons.

- For user-friendliness, we also create a number of links to these objects that reflect the standard nomenclature; at the time of writing, these are
+ For user-friendliness, we also create a number of links to these objects that reflect the standard nomenclature; at the time of writing, this is only

     rho -> D_I_I
-    j   -> D_I_N
-    s   -> C_I_N

  these links are stored within the '/fields' group itself.

  The structure of the whole group is thus

     - rho
-    - j
-    - s
     - /densities/
       - /densities/D_I_I
       - /densities/D_Nm_Nm